kee-org/www-kee-pm/content/extension-permissions/_index.md

 title: Extension Permissions
 ---

-Kee needs a variety of permissions to deliver it's functionality to you.
+Kee needs a variety of permissions to deliver it’s functionality to you.

 ## The permissions